segabl/pd2-sh-complements/README.md

 *Shortly tapping flamethrowers and letting the DoT do the actual damage is not a very fun way to use them.*
 *Moving a majority of the damage to the base damage makes flamethrowers feel more powerful while keeping the same average DPS.*

+- Melee
+  - Rebalanced all melee weapons based on speed, concealment and range

+*There are only a handful of relevant melee weapons and most of the others are arbitrarily balanced.*
+*Basing the damage and knockdown of melee weapons on their other stats with the Ice Pick as a reference should make the choice of melee weapon more interesting.*